-Self-report instructions about feelings and semantic knowledge
+Self-report instructions about feelings and semantic knowledge semantic knowledge

 Feelings-focused.
 Based on Kron, Pilkiw, Banaei, Goldstein, and Anderson (2015), self-report instructions were developed to reflect participant's internal feelings, as oppose to evaluations based on semantic knowledge, expectations or beliefs.
-To achieve that, we used three rating scales ranging from 0 (none) to 8 (high): emotional feelings scale (rating the maximum value of any type of emotional feelings such as arousal, pleasure, displeasure, or any other feeling), pleasure scale (rating feelings of pleasure, happiness, and/or any other pleasant feelings), and displeasure scale (rating feelings of displeasure, sadness).
+To achieve that, we used three rating scales ranging from 0 (none) to 8 (high): emotional feelings scale (rating the maximum value of any type of emotional feelings such as arousal, pleasure, displeasure, or any other feeling), pleasure scale (rating feelings), and displeasure scale (rating feelings), and displeasure scale (rating feelings).
 See SOM2 (available online as supplemental material) for translated instructions procedure and the rating scales.

 In the beginning of the instructions procedure, participants were explained about the distinction between "feeling" and "knowing."
-In particular we emphasized two cases: (a) confusing evaluation of feelings with evaluation of the content of the picture (e.g., you feel an unpleasant\negative feeling vs. the content of the picture is unpleasant\negative), and (b) confusing feelings with belief or expectation about what "one should feel" while looking at a picture.
+In particular we emphasized two cases: (a) confusing evaluation of feelings with evaluation of the content of the picture (e.g., you feel an unpleasant/negative feeling vs. the content of the picture is unpleasant/negative), and (b) confusing feelings with belief or expectation about what "one should feel" while looking at a picture.